lora-rs/lora-rs/lora-phy/README.md

 For users wishing to implement a LoRaWAN or P2P solution, the following implementation files provide the necessary context for lora-phy version 2.

-- <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/lib.rs">the API itself</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/lib.rs">the API itself</a>;
-- <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/mod_params.rs">pertinent ancillary information</a>.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/mod_params.rs">pertinent ancillary information</a>.

 Examples of API usage:

-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/stm32wl/src/bin/lora_p2p_send.rs">stm32wl P2P send and sleep</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/stm32wl/src/bin/lora_p2p_send.rs">stm32wl P2P send and sleep</a>;
-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/stm32wl/src/bin/lora_lorawan.rs">stm32wl LoRaWAN using rust-lorawan</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/stm32wl/src/bin/lora_lorawan.rs">stm32wl LoRaWAN using rust-lorawan</a>;
-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/stm32l0/src/bin/lora_p2p_receive.rs">stm32l0 P2P receive continuous</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/stm32l0/src/bin/lora_p2p_receive.rs">stm32l0 P2P receive continuous</a>;
-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/nrf52840/src/bin/lora_p2p_receive_duty_cycle.rs">nrf52840 duty cycle receive</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/nrf52840/src/bin/lora_p2p_receive_duty_cycle.rs">nrf52840 duty cycle receive</a>;
-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/nrf52840/src/bin/lora_cad.rs">nrf52840 channel activity detection</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/nrf52840/src/bin/lora_cad.rs">nrf52840 channel activity detection</a>;
-- <a href="https://github.com/embassy-rs/embassy/blob/master/examples/rp/src/bin/lora_p2p_send_multicore.rs">rp pico P2P send and sleep using the second core</a>.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/rp/src/bin/lora_p2p_send_multicore.rs">rp pico P2P send and sleep using the second core</a>.

 ## Embedded framework/MCU support

 For embedded framework developers wishing to add LoRa support as a feature for one or more MCU/LoRa chip combinations:

-- <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/mod_traits.rs">the InterfaceVariant trait</a>, which enables this lora-phy crate to interface to a specific embedded framework/MCU/LoRa chip combination.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/mod_traits.rs">the InterfaceVariant trait</a>, which enables this lora-phy crate to interface to a specific embedded framework/MCU/LoRa chip combination.

 Example InterfaceVariant implementations:

-- <a href="https://github.com/embassy-rs/embassy/blob/master/embassy-lora/src/iv.rs">Embassy stm32wl/Sx1262, stm32l0/Sx1276, and nrf52840/Sx1262</a>
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/iv.rs">Implementations based on `embedded-hal` and `embedded-hal-async` traits</a>.
+These are usable with any HAL crate that implements the `embedded-hal` traits.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/examples/stm32wl/src/iv.rs">STM32WL + Embassy implementation</a>.
+STM32WL is special because LoRa uses an internal SPI, this implementation shows how to use it with `embassy-stm32`.

 ## LoRa chip support

 For developers wishing to add support for new LoRa chips or enhance support for existing chips:

-- <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/mod_traits.rs">the RadioKind trait</a>, which must be implemented for each kind of LoRa chip for access through the lora-phy crate API;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/mod_traits.rs">the RadioKind trait</a>, which must be implemented for each kind of LoRa chip for access through the lora-phy crate API;
-- <a href="https://github.com/embassy-rs/lora-phy/blob/main/src/interface.rs">the interface implementation</a>, which captures the three key read/write operations allowing control of the LoRa chip from this crate through either opcode or register operations.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/interface.rs">the interface implementation</a>, which captures the three key read/write operations allowing control of the LoRa chip from this crate through either opcode or register operations.

 Example RadioKind implementations and ancillary information:

-- <a href="https://github.com/embassy-rs/lora-phy/tree/main/src/sx1261_2">the Sx1261/2 radio kind</a>;
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/sx1261_2">the Sx1261/2 radio kind</a>;
-- <a href="https://github.com/embassy-rs/lora-phy/tree/main/src/sx1276_7_8_9">the Sx1276/7/8/9 radio kind</a>.
+- <a href="https://github.com/lora-rs/lora-rs/blob/main/lora-phy/src/sx1276_7_8_9">the Sx1276/7/8/9 radio kind</a>.

 ## LoRa board-specific support